evansims/uximage/README.md

 Better call Kenny Loggins, because we just entered the danger zone.
 This is an advanced example of a uxImage.
 It's a DIV with some HTML5 data attributes assigned that help customize the rendering behavior.
 You can put whatever you'd like inside it - accessibility text, noscript fallbacks, overlays, whatever your heart desires.

-+ **data-src** - The smallest version of the image, preferably compressed and suitable over ~3G cellular networks.
++ **data-src** - The smallest version of the image, preferably compressed and ideal for ~3G cellular networks.
 + **data-src-medium** - The standard version of the image, suitable for desktop and tablets.
 + **data-src-high** - The largest version of the image you want to deliver, intended for hidpi and high resolution devices.
 + **data-use-webp** - If this attribute is set, uxImage will replace the file extension of the images (see above) with .webp.
 If the browser doesn't support WebP, it does nothing.